FCSB: 1984–1990: Champions of Europe

+1990–2002: Post-Revolution era

 The Romanian Revolution led the country towards a free open market and, subsequently, several players of the 1980s team left for other clubs in the West.
 After a short pull-back, a quick recovery followed and Steaua managed a six consecutive championship streak between 1992–93 and 1997–98 to equalize the 1920s performance of Chinezul Timișoara and also three more cups in 1995–96, 1996–97 and 1998–99.
 At an international level, the club also managed to reach the UEFA Champions League group stage three years in a row between 1994–95 and 1996–97.
+Other records highly regarded by the fans were the eight-year and six-month long undefeated streak in front of arch-rivals Dinamo București, which counted 19 matches in both the championship and the Romanian Cup, and the 17-year and 7-month long undefeated league run at Ghencea against the same Dinamo.

+At international level, the club managed to reach the Cup Winners' Cup quarter-finals in 1993, when they lost on away goals to Royal Antwerp, and also to make it to the Champions League group stage three years in a row between 1994 and 1995 and 1996–97.
 In 1998, the football club separated from CSA Steaua and changed its name to FC Steaua București, being led by Romanian businessman Viorel Păunescu.
 Păunescu performed poorly as a president and soon the club was plunged into debt.
 George Becali, another businessman, was offered the position of vice-president in the hope that Becali would invest money in the club.
-In 2003, Becali allegedly managed to gain control over the club by turning it from non-profit to a public share company.